How causal machine learning can leverage marketing strategies: Assessing and improving the performance of a coupon campaign: Empirical Results

 \subsection{The Optimal Distribution of Coupons}

-Figure \ref{figure:trees} shows the optimal distribution rules for each coupon category.
-The optimal distribution rule for ready-to-eat food coupons (decision tree (a)) suggests to provide customers who spent 100 or less monetary units per day in the pre-campaign period with ready-to-eat food coupons if they are not older than 45 years, if their age is unknown\footnote{Please note that for family size, age group and income group the value zero denotes that information about these variables is unavailable, see also the data description in Section \ref{data}} or if they are older than 55 years and live in a single household.
-The retailer should further provide ready-to-eat food coupons to all customers with average pre-campaign spendings of 100 to 300 monetary units per day as long as their marital status is known.
-Customers younger than 36 years and those whose age is unknown should receive coupons even if their spendings in the pre-period exceeded 300 monetary units per day.
+Figure \ref{figure:trees} shows the optimal distribution rules (or policies) for each coupon category as identified based on the optimal policy learning approach outlined in Section \ref{methodsoptimalpolicy}.
+The optimal distribution rule for ready-to-eat food coupons (decision tree (a)) suggests providing ready-to-eat food coupons to customers with no drugstore purchases in the pre-campaign period if their marital status is unknown\footnote{Please note that for family size, marital status, age group and income group the value -1 denotes that information about these variables is unavailable, see also the description of the methodology in Section \ref{methodsoptimalpolicy}} and their age is unknown or they are not older than 26, or if their marital status is known and they live in a household of no more than three members.
+The retailer should further provide ready-to-eat food coupons to customers who purchased drugstore products in the pre-period if their income is in one of the lowest four income groups or unknown, or if their age is unknown and their average daily purchases in the pre-period were less than 50 monetary units\footnote{Please note that daily expenditures are rounded for creating policy trees.
+All customers with daily expenditures below 50 monetary units fulfil the condition `Daily Expenditure Preperiod <= 0'}.

-The optimal distribution rule for grocery coupons (decision tree (b)) proposes to provide grocery coupons to those customers with low or very low income as well as to those whose income is unknown, if their average spendings at the store did not exceed 350 monetary units per day in the period prior to the campaign and/or if they spent more than 400 monetary units daily and own the dwelling they live in.
-Customers belonging to income groups 5 and 6 (lower middle income) should receive grocery coupons if their average daily spending in the period prior to the campaign did not exceed 400 monetary units.
-Customers with higher middle to very high income, finally, should receive grocery coupon independently of their pre-campaign expenditures at the store and their living situation.
+The optimal distribution rule for drugstore coupons (decision tree (d)) proposes providing drugstore coupons to those customers with unkown, low, or middle incomes if their daily pre-campaign expenditures did not exceed 600 monetary units.
+Customers belonging to the high-income group should receive drugstore coupons if their average in-store spending did not exceed 300 monetary units per day in the period before the campaign.
+In addition, customers whose pre-campaign expenditures exceeded 600 monetary units per day should only be provided with drugstore coupons if they did not purchase any other non-food products in the pre-campaign period and do not belong to the high-income group, or if they purchased non-food products and are either 18-26 years old or of unknown age.